The Science

 1 in 5

-adults experience a mental health challenge each year.
-Anxiety, depression, and chronic stress are at all-time highs, yet most people try to push through on willpower alone.
+adults deal with a mental health challenge every year.
+Anxiety, depression, and chronic stress are everywhere.
+And most people just try to push through it on willpower alone.

 The Gap